 (c) Could a model accurately predict a succession of timecourse points?

-2. Analyse how higher order chromatin data, such as contact probabilities, relate to chromatin measurements.
+2. Analyse how higher order chromatin data, such as contact probabilities, relate to locus-level chromatin measurements.

 (a) Can higher order structure be predicted from local histone modifications?

 3. Examine how different promoter classes respond to local chromatin state.